hoprnet/hoprnet/docs/hopr-documentation/docs/node/using-hopr-admin.md

 By default, your strategy is set to passive which means your node will not try to open or close channels automatically.

 When you change the strategy to promiscuous, your node will try to open channels with a randomly selected group of nodes you have a healthy connection to.
-And at the same time close channels with nodes that are low on balance or considered unhealthy.
+And at the same time, close channels with nodes that are low on balance or considered unhealthy.

 You can change your strategy to promiscuous by entering: